-- 1.2.1.
+- Michael Atiyah - 1.2.1.
 Caution about on foundational issues.
 We will not concern ourselves with subtle foundational issues (set-theoretic issues, universes, etc.).
 It is true that some people should be careful about these issues.
-(If you are one of these rare people, a good start is [KS, §1.1].) - 1.2.2.
+But is that really how you want to spend your life?
+(If you are one of these rare people, a good start is $[KS, \S 1.1]$.) - 1.2.2.
 Further background.
 It may be helpful to have books on other subjects handy that you can dip into for specific facts, rather than reading them in advance.
 In commutative algebra, Eisenbud [E] is good for this.
 Other popular choices are Atiyah-Macdonald [AM] and Matsumura [M-CRT].
 For homological algebra, Weibel [W] is simultaneously detailed and readable.